felix22studios/book-info/README.md

-# Book Info
+# Books Info
-Book Info aims to provide a sleek and simple way to search for book and their information. <br />
+Books Info aims to provide a sleek and simple way to search for book and their information. <br />
 <sub>(Please do comment on playstore about your experience.
 We will try our best to attend to it.)</sub>

 # Description